-Fit the filter element to the filter cover before positioning it in the fuel filter housing.
-The filter element can otherwise be damaged.

-Open the bleed nipple to prevent back pressure in the filter housings when the filter elements are screwed on.

-- 4. Check that the filter housing is clean before fitting. - 5.
-Press down the filter element with the filter cover into the fuel filter housing. - 6.
-Screw on the filter cover.
-Use a socket wrench with hexagon driver e.g. 588 475. - 7.
+- Fit the filter elements in the filter covers before placing them in the fuel filter housings or the filter elements may be damaged. - Open the bleed nipple to prevent back pressure in the filter housings when the filter elements are screwed on. - 4.
+Press down the filter elements into the fuel filter housings with the filter covers. - 5.
+Screw on the filter covers.
+Use a socket wrench with hexagon driver e.g. 588 475. - 6.
 Check that there is no gap between the filter cover and the filter housing.
 If there is a gap, repeat the procedure and make sure that the bleed nipple is open.